sf-wdi-37/intro-ajax/README.md

 Refine the skills covered in this workshop with this [Giphy API training](https://github.com/sf-wdi-31/giffaw).

-For a solution, checkout the `solution` branch or find it [here on GitHub](https://github.com/sf-wdi-31/giffaw/tree/solution).
+For a solution, checkout the `solution` branch or find it [here on GitHub](https://github.com/sf-wdi-34/giffaw/tree/solution).

-For a solution to the bonus checkout the `solution-more` branch or find it here on [GitHub](https://github.com/sf-wdi-31/giffaw/tree/solution-more).
+For a solution to the bonus checkout the `solution-more` branch or find it here on [GitHub](https://github.com/sf-wdi-34/giffaw/tree/solution-more).

 ## Closing Thoughts
 - APIs open an entire world of more complex projects!
-Now, you can access them using AJAX.
+All you need to access them is an understanding of HTTP.
+Now, though, you can access them using AJAX for a smoother, faster user experience.
 - The syntax of the `$.ajax()` function is complicated, but more practice will familiarize you with its uses and complexity.
-Check in on whether you can explain `method:`, `url:`, and `onSuccess:` without any outside resources.
+Check in on whether you can explain `method:`, `url:`, and `success:` without any outside resources.
 - Tomorrow we'll be working with the USGS earthquake API to display all of the most recent earthquakes using AJAX!
-- Later in the week, we'll be working with APIs that we can POST data to and update the databases that are hiding on the backend.
+- Later in the week, we'll be working with APIs that we can POST data to and update data in databases.

 ## Additional Resources
 - [jQuery's `$.ajax()` documentation](http://api.jquery.com/jquery.ajax/)